Daniel-Krueger/daniel-krueger.github.io/_posts/2021-04-01-path-button-styling.md

   - User Experience
   - CSS
 excerpt:
-    This post describes an SDK Custom Action which populates an item list with data read from an XML attachment.
+    This post describes a way to define path button style in way that it can be reused across all applications.
 bpsVersion: 2021.1.2.101
 ---